- Majors & Minors

 11. Whom should I contact if I have questions about Title IX?

-Contact our Title IX coordinators—Barbara Johnson, director of workforce diversity and inclusion, or Jennifer Bucher, director of human resources.
+Contact our Title IX coordinators—Barbara Johnson, director of workforce diversity and inclusion, or Jennifer Bucher, assistant vice president and chief human resources officer .

 12. Who are the deputy Title IX coordinators?